kjk47037/Avanshali/README.md

 # Avanshali - Charity Organization Website

-A modern, responsive website for a fictional charity organization built with React and Material UI.
+A modern, responsive website for an NGO built with React and Material UI.

 ## Features